Australia's First University Press

 Ray Parkin

 Melbourne-born Ray Parkin (1910-2005) was an omnivorous reader and gifted artist who largely educated himself and became a fine maritime painter.
-He spent eighteen years in the Royal Australian Navy, including three years as a prisoner of war of the Japanese during World War 2.
-After the war he became a waterfront tally clerk and wrote of his wartime experiences in Out of the Smoke, Into the Smother and The Sword and the Blossom, all published to critical acclaim by The Hogarth Press, London, in the 1960s.
+He spent eighteen years in the Royal Australian Navy, including three years as a prisoner of war of the Japanese during World War II.
+After the war he became a waterfront tally clerk and wrote of his wartime experiences in Out of the Smoke, Into the Smother and The Sword and the Blossom, all published to critical acclaim by The Hogarth Press, London, in the 1960s, and republished by MUP as Ray Parkin's Wartime Trilogy.
+He worked on the Melbourne waterfront until his retirement in 1975 when he went to London to continue his research into Endeavour.

 Books